Meet the author!

 I hope this helps you find more Jesus, a few helpful life hacks, and the inspiration and courage you need to live beyond your own limitations whether physical or mental (fear, uncertainty, doubt).
 This is my best shot at living a life that glorifies God and makes good use of the time, energy, and resources He has so graciously provided me.

 Join me on this journey.
-Together we can Move Into Action and live fully.
+Together we can Move Into Action and live fully, even when fully is much different than what you were used to.